nflanner/PNN-LUMIN/README.md

                                                 patience=patience)
 ```

-The ensemble is then loaded and the associated transformation pipeline is saved in the weights file folder.
+The ensemble is then loaded and the associated transformation pipeline is saved along with the ensemble in the weights file folder.

 ```bash
 with open('train_weights/results_file.pkl', 'rb') as fin: